saifulislam88/kubernetes/Kubernetes Principle & Concept.md

 **K8s Components Brief (Master & Worker)**

-  **Kube-APISERVER**
+  1.Kube-APISERVER

-         ⮚ Acts as the front-end for the Kubernetes control plane **&** ⮚ Handles API requests and provides access to the cluster's state.
+         ⮚ Acts as the front-end for the Kubernetes control plane.
+         ⮚ Handles API requests and provides access to the cluster's state.

 - **ETCD**